Title IX/Sexual Harassment

 • Changing academic, living, transportation, and working situations

-The College will provide information about provided supportive measures only to those having a need to know such information to implement the supportive measures; otherwise, any supportive measures provided to the Complainant or Respondent are confidential.
+The University will provide information about provided supportive measures only to those having a need to know such information to implement the supportive measures; otherwise, any supportive measures provided to the Complainant or Respondent are confidential.
 Faculty generally must permit the supportive measures approved by the Title IX Coordinator absent or showing of infeasibility.

 The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.
 The Respondent and/or the Complainant will, upon request, be afforded a prompt review, reasonable under the circumstances, of the need for and terms of any supportive measure that affects them, including potential modification.
 The Respondent and/or Complainant will be allowed to submit evidence in support of his or her request.
 Upon receipt of such a request, Title IX Coordinator will inform the other Party of the request and allow the other Party to respond in writing and to submit evidence relevant to the request if desired.
 Violation(s) of the Title IX Coordinator's directives and/or protective actions will constitute related offenses that may lead to additional disciplinary action.